coollabsio/documentation-coolify/docs/builds/packs/nixpacks.md

 ## How to deploy Non-Static Website/Applications?
-First you have to follow the previous section on this docs [How to use Nixpacks on Coolify?]() then follow the below steps
+First, follow the previous section in this documentation: [How to use Nixpacks](#how-to-use-nixpacks).
+After that, proceed with the steps below.

 <ZoomableImage src="/docs/images/builds/packs/nixpacks/nixpacks.webp" />

 1. **Branch:** Coolify will automatically detect the branch from your Repostiory.